 One more thing: be careful of Basic Economy fares

-All three US legacy airlines (Delta, American and United) have started to behave like low-cost carriers in charging for bringing anything larger than a ‘personal item’ (think: small backpack or purse) onboard.
+All three US legacy airlines (Delta, American and United) now behave like low-cost carriers.
+On the cheapest fares, they’ll charge you for bringing anything larger than a ‘personal item’ (think: small backpack or purse) onboard.

-They, at least for now, make it really clear on their websites that you are purchasing a Basic Economy rather than more expensive Economy fare but that could change in the future.
+However, they make it really clear on their websites that you are purchasing a Basic Economy ticket (opposed to a more expensive Economy fare).

 If you are using a third party booking engine like Expedia or Webjet, then this information can be really well-hidden.